rails/propshaft/UPGRADING.md

 **Precompilation in development**

-Propshaft is using dynamic assets resolver in development mode.
-However, when you run `assets:precompile` locally - it's then switching to static assets resolver.
-Your changes to assets will not be anymore observed and you'd have to precompile assets each time.
+Propshaft uses a dynamic assets resolver in development mode.
+However, when you run `assets:precompile` locally Propshaft will then switch to a static assets resolver.
+Therefore, changes to assets will not be observed anymore and you will have to precompile the assets each time changes are made.
 This is different to Sprockets.